 Investing time and effort into your AdWords advertisements without paying equal attention to your post-click landing page is an inefficient use of your ad spend.
 The success of your campaign is gauged almost exclusively on ROI and conversion rates.
 Without the accompanying post-click landing page to maximize the impact of your advertising, you’re not making the most of your ad spend budget.

-Post-click experience: what really matters
+Post-click landing page: what really matters

 Google itself has labeled this part of a campaign as the “post-click landing page Experience” and integrates such data points as load time and bounce rate into their algorithms to determine your Quality Score and Ad Rank.
 Although the specifics behind such metrics are often shrouded in mystery, there remain a few tangible issues you can identify and improve upon to raise your Quality Score.